 Eye-wateringly hilarious, tender and true, this a story about growing up, falling apart, and the friendships that hold us together.

-Disclaimer: I read this book as part of a blog tour run by the publisher, Penguin Ireland.
-This has in no way impacted my opinion of the book, nor the outcome of this review.
+Disclaimer: This review is part of a blog tour run by the publisher, Andersen Press.
+This has in no way affected my opinion of this book, nor the outcome of this review.

 Sex Education with an Irish LGBT heroine: Aideen can fix anyone’s problem – just not her own